Knowledge, Events Support and Market Research Intern, New Zealand Trade and Enterprise, Vancouver, Canada

 Bachelor of Communication Studies in Digital Media

 Being able to work overseas straight after graduating is an amazing opportunity, says communication studies alumna Ayaka Archer who is interning at New Zealand Trade and Enterprise (NZTE) in Vancouver.
-She got the sought-after internship through the AUT Internz International Scholarship Programme.
+She got the sought-after internship through the Internz International Scholarship Programme.

 “This opportunity gives you a chance to see what’s out there and it’s so much fun living on the other side of the world.
 I chose to apply for the internship at NZTE because I’m really interested in research, as well as working in the public sector.
 I knew that working in an overseas government office would give me a great insight into foreign affairs and trade, and that I would gain skills that will translate well into any job.